sbc100/webports/README.rst

 ==========================================================

-naclports is collection of open source libraries and applications that have been ported to Native Client, along with set to tools for building and maintain them.
+naclports is collection of open source libraries and applications that have been ported to Native Client, along with set to tools for building and maintaining them.

 The ports themselves live in the ``ports`` directory.
-Each one contains a description of the package (pkg_info), a bash script for building it (build.sh) and an optional patch file (nacl.patch).
-To build a package run the build_port.sh script from the package directory.
+Each one contains of three main file:

+- pkg_info: a description of the package.
+- build.sh: a bash script for building it
+- nacl.patch: an optional patch file.

+The tools for building packages live in ``build_tools``.
+To build a package run ``naclports.py build <package_dir>``.
 The build script will download, patch, build and install the application or library.
+By default it will also first build any dependencies that that the package has.

 The build scripts require that certain tools are present in the host system.
 You will need at least these: